Venezuelan troupial: Subspecies

 There are three subspecies: I. i. icterus, I. i. ridgwayi, and I. i. metai.
 Individuals of I. i. metae have more orange on the back and a black line that divides the lengthwise white wing-stripe in half.
 Individuals of I. i. ridgwayi are generally stronger and larger in proportion to the other subspecies.

 Habitat

-Venezuelan troupial inhabit dry areas like woodlands, gallery forest, dry scrub, plains, and open savanna, where they forage for insects, a wide variety of fruit, small birds and eggs.
+Venezuelan troupial inhabit dry areas like woodlands, gallery forest, dry scrub, plains, and open savanna, where they mainly forage for fruits of the giant cactus, which make up their entire diet while in season.
+However, they also consume other fruits, such as mangoes, sapodillas, papaya, soursop, dates and malpighia cherries.
+They have also been known to eat the juvenile birds and unhatched eggs of the nests they attack.

 Breeding

 Venezuelan troupials breed from March to September.
 They do not construct their own nests, but are instead obligate nest pirates.
 They make no nest of their own, but must instead either find a vacant nest or drive the adults away from an active nest.
 Venezuelan troupials are capable of violent attacks against established nesters.
 Upon taking over a nest, they may eat any eggs or young nestlings remaining in the newly acquired nest, and will fiercely defend the area against would-be intruders.
 Eventually the adult troupials go on to produce their own clutch of three to four eggs that hatch after about two weeks of incubation.